graphcore/poplibs/README.md

 Run cmake then build with Ninja:

-    $ cmake ../ -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=../install -DBOOST_ROOT=<absolute path Boost was installed to> -GNinja -DCMAKE_PREFIX_PATH=<absolute path Spdlog was installed to>
+    $ cmake ../ -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=../install -GNinja -DCMAKE_PREFIX_PATH="<absolute path Boost was installed to>;<absolute path Spdlog was installed to>"
     $ ninja

-Note: if you intend to use the popsparse library you will need to have Zoltan installed as described in [Build Requirements](#build-requirements) then tell cmake where to find it by adding the following to the cmake command above:
+Note: if you intend to use the popsparse library you will need to have Zoltan installed as described in [Build Requirements](#build-requirements) then tell cmake where to find it by adding `path Zoltan was installed to` in `-DCMAKE_PREFIX_PATH` to the cmake command above.

-    -DZOLTAN_ROOT=<path Zoltan was installed to>

 Note: CMake warnings similar to the following can be ignored: